 Given the potential development options in the Group's pipeline, the outlook may be affected by additional data-driven R&D investment decisions.
 The expectations are given on a constant currency basis (2016-2020 outlook at 2015 CER).
 Subject to material changes in the product mix, and following the enactment of US tax reform, the Group's medium-term effective tax rate is expected to be in the region of 19-20% of Adjusted profits.
-This incorporates management's best estimates of the impact of US tax reform on the Group based on the information currently available.
-As more information on the detailed application of the US Tax Cuts and Jobs Act becomes available, the assumptions underlying these estimates could change with consequent adjustments to the charges taken that could have a material impact on the results of the Group.
+This incorporates management's best estimates of the impact of US tax reform on the Group based on the information currently tax reform on the Group based on the information currently available.
+As more information on the detailed application of the US Tax Cuts and Jobs Act becomes available, the assumptions underlying these estimates could change with consequent adjustments to the charges taken that could have a material impact on the results of the Group

-Notice regarding limitations on Director Liability under English Law

-Under the UK Companies Act 2006, a safe harbour limits the liability of Directors in respect of statements in and omissions from the Directors' Report (for which see page 112), the Strategic report and the Remuneration report Under English law the Directors would be liable to the company, but not to any third party, if one or more of thes reports contained errors as a result of recklessness or knowing misstatement or dishonest concealment of a material fact, but would otherwise not be liable.
-Pages 79 to 112, 148, 233 and 257 to 286 inclusive comprise the Directors' Report, pages 2 to 78 inclusive comprise the Strategic report and pages 113 to 146 inclusive comprise the Remuneration report, each of which have been drawn up and presented in accordance with and in reliance upon English company law and the liabilities of the Directors in connection with these reports shall be subject to the limitations and restrictions provided by such law
+Notice regarding limitations on Director Liability under English Law Under the UK Companies Act 2006, a safe harbour limits the liability of Directors in respect of statements in and omissions from the Directors' Report (for which see page 112), the Strategic report and the Remuneration report.
+Under English law the Directors would be liable to the company, but not to any third party, if one or more of these reports contained errors as a result of recklessness or knowing misstatement or dishonest concealment of a material fact, but would otherwise not be liable.
+Pages 79 to 112, 148, 233 and 257 to 286 inclusive comprise the Directors' Report, pages 2 to 78 inclusive comprise the Strategic report and pages 113 to 146 inclusive comprise the Remuneration report, each of which have been drawn up and Remuneration report, each of which have been drawn up and presented in accordance with and in reliance upon English company law and the liabilities of the Directors in connection with these reports shall be subject to the limitations and restrictions provided by such law